-Perhaps you'll be ready to take a short break in the new year or treat someone for Christmas with an experience voucher.
+Perhaps you'll be ready to take a short break in the new year or surprise someone with an experience voucher for Christmas.
 By making a donation or purchasing a gift, your generosity and showing you care, will undoubtedly make someone smile, whether that’s the business or recipient.

 Gift vouchers, online shopping and donations

 - Artisan Whitby are a pop-up community initiative who've created an online market square to support local artists, artisans and craft producers.